Is the Off-Label Use of Diabetes & Weight Loss “Wonder Drugs” a Sign of Mental Illness?

 The Mental Health Concerns Associated With These Drugs

-While we know that some components of mental illness may drive the demand for these drugs in otherwise healthy people, one of the potential side effects of Semaglutide medicines is depression and suicidal ideation.
+While we know that some components of mental illness may drive the demand for these drugs in otherwise healthy people, one of the potential side effects of Semaglutide medicines is depression and suicidal thoughts and ideations.
 While this is a relatively rare side effect, we don’t fully understand the drug’s effects on demographics not initially in the clinical trials.
 We also don’t fully understand the effects of these drugs on those with an existing and underlying concern, such as an eating disorder.
 With addiction and other mental illnesses, self-regulating and understanding that there may be a problem is often difficult, if not impossible, as the individual chase their next “high.”
 The potential for medical practitioners not trained in recognizing the underlying mental health struggles of patients seeking these avenues for weight loss creates an even bigger area of concern.

 Why The Fad Won’t Last